lukasz-glen/hashless-tokens/README.md

 The benefit is obvious: no `keccak256` in contracts.

-At the moment, the cost is very high.
+At the moment, the cost for it is very high.

 1. Storage layout is a manual work.
 A lot of good things that come with solidity cannot be used.
-This impact not only development efficiency but also security.
+This impacts not only development efficiency but also security.
 2. There is a lot of YUL.
 It is harder to use code analyzers and other automated tools